 Each math class expects a certain level of number sense, algebra sense, and graph sense in order to be successful in the course.
-These problems need to be completed by September 11th.
+These problems need to be completed by September 13th.
 Be sure to show all work.
-We will check this assignment in class and will have quizzes on these topics during the first quarter.
+We will check this assignment in class.

 If you have any questions, please email me at dmeehan@mphschool.org.
+Have a wonderful summer!
+I'm looking forward to seeing you all in AP Calculus.